 - The President shall preside at all meetings and shall prepare the agenda for the meetings.
 The President shall appoint all committees and chairs, who will serve until the President’s term has expired.

 - The Vice President shall preside over organizational meetings in the absence of the President.
-In consultation with the Honors College Student Association advisor, he/she is to prepare a syllabus for the HON 488 Steering Committee course each semester and will perform public relations for the association, such as maintaining the official webpage and maintaining all social media accounts related to HCSA.
+In consultation with the Honors College Student Association advisor, they are to prepare a syllabus for the HON Steering Committee course each semester and perform public relations for the association, such as maintaining the official webpage and maintaining all social media accounts related to HCSA.
 The Vice President shall perform all legal duties assigned by the President.

-- The Secretary shall prepare minutes from each meeting and submit them to the Officers and Steering Committee members before the next meeting.
-The Secretary is the official reference for follow-ups on the duties of each member of the steering committee from the previous week.
+- The Secretary is the official reference for follow-ups on the duties of each member of the steering committee from the previous week.

-- The Treasurer shall, in consultation with the HCSA advisor, arrange to update bank signature cards, collect and deposit money paid to the organization in any of its events, prepare a monthly treasury report, and be an ex officio member of any fundraising or financial project committees.
+- The Treasurer shall, in consultation with the HCSA faculty advisor, arrange to update bank signature cards, collect and deposit money paid to the organization in any of its events, prepare a monthly treasury report, and be an ex officio member of any fundraising or financial project committees.